Nancy Rosen Stalnaker

 I grew up in West Hartford, Connecticut in a family that focused on the arts.
 My mother was a painter who worked in many media, mostly oils and watercolors, as well as printmaking; my Dad, in his retirement, became a sculptor in wood and stone.
 I am surrounded by a family full of exceptionally talented individuals in a wide range of art, music, and handcrafts.

-My earliest memories of painting are with my Mom and her best friend, Alfreda.
-As a young girl, I tagged along on excursions to their favorite outdoor painting spots (Penwood State Park, the West Hartford Reservoir, and Elizabeth Park) and to their weekly art classes, where I sometimes served as their live model but was always happiest when just painting; that is when my love of painting began.
+My earliest memories of painting are with my Mom and her best friend.
+As a young girl, I tagged along on excursions to their favorite outdoor painting spots and to their weekly art classes, where I sometimes served as their model but was always happiest when I just got to paint; that is when my love of painting began.
 Although largely self-taught in studio arts, I completed a minor concentration in Fine Arts at Syracuse University and still love to spend time lingering in museums, and poring through art books.

-For many years, work and family commitments sidelined my creative activities.
-It wasn't until around 2010 that I returned to watercolor painting with renewed passion.
-I have taken a few workshops and set up my own studio at The Green House, in Burlington's south end and am now happily painting full-time, after completing a long career at UVM in research compliance.
+For many years, work and family commitments sidelined most of my creative activities.
+It wasn't until 2010 that I returned to watercolor painting with renewed passion.
+I have taken a few workshops and set up my own studio at The Green House, in Burlington's south end.
+I have been happily painting full-time for the last few years, after completing a long career at UVM in research compliance.

 Landscapes and waterscapes are my favorite subjects.
-I feel very fortunate to live in such a beautiful place and to have traveled to many other picturesque parts of the world, giving me a stockpile of ideas and inspirations.
-Having experimented with many different styles and techniques, my goal is to keep learning and moving her artwork forward.
-Over the past year, I have made it a priority to give back to the community through donations of artwork and participation in fundraising efforts for selected local charitable organizations.
+I am so grateful to live in such a beautiful place and to have traveled to many other picturesque parts of the world, thus giving me a stockpile of ideas and inspirations.
+Having experimented with many different styles and techniques, my goal is to keep learning and moving my artwork forward.
+Over the past few years, giving back to the community through donations of artwork and participating in fundraising efforts for selected local charitable organizations has been rewarding beyond words.